 Breakfast in the Classroom

 Students eat breakfast in their classroom after the official start of the school day.
-Students or staff may deliver breakfasts to classrooms from the cafeteria via coolers or insulated rolling bags, or school nutrition staff can serve breakfast from mobile carts in the hallways.
+Students or staff deliver breakfasts to classrooms from the cafeteria via coolers or insulated rolling bags.
 Breakfast in the Classroom takes 15 minutes on average.
 Schools reach 88 percent breakfast participation on average with this model.*